RossKnapman/MuDip/sphinx/improvements.rst

 * More feedback when used from Python in terms of error messages; when the user, for example, uses a 1D array instead of a 2D array for the muon positions, it isn't always clear what has gone wrong when the module fails to work.

 * Currently, the feedback about the progress of the calculations is not clear.
-It would be nice if the user could see e.g. a progress bar, or even better information about what is going on.
+It would be nice if the user could see e.g. a progress bar, or even better information about what is going on, rather than simply a flurry of numbers.

 * When creating a :cpp:class:`Sample` object, the user must pass a :cpp:class:`MomentField` object as an argument.
 The user must also pass a :cpp:class:`MomentField` object when instantiating :cpp:class:`SpectrumCreator` and :cpp:class:`VectorFieldCreator`, which is not just inelegant, but also means things could go wrong if the user changes the name of the moment field that is passed to the :cpp:class:`Sample` and the :cpp:class:`SpectrumCreator` or :cpp:class:`VectorFieldCreator`.
 It would be nice if :cpp:class:`SpectrumCreator` and :cpp:class:`VectorFieldCreator` could obtain this information from the sample instead.

 * Installation would be easier if the module were to be made pip-installable.

-* The ability to load crystal information from .cif, rather than having to manually define the atom positions.
+* The ability to load crystal information from .cif files, rather than having to manually define the atom positions.

-* Conversion of all std::vector<double> objects used internally to py::array_t<double> objects, so that more information can be accessed from Python.
+* Conversion of all std::vector<double> objects used internally to py::array_t<double> objects, so that more information can be accessed from Python (and corresponding access to getter and setter methods from Python by updating the Bindings.cpp file accordingly).

 * Support for if the unit cell side lengths a != b != c, and for if alpha != beta != gamma.